shaswat25/Workflow/README.md

  - React table is present with all the nodes with desired columns.

   - Action column can be used to edit or delete the node within the table.

   - Table has a propert of virtualisd scroll after a certain height

+  ## Assumptions

+  1. Task nodes has status as "New","In progress","Completed" depending upon status of task.

+  2. Due date is kept to be for future dates.

+  3. Condition Node has status as  "Satisfied","Failed".

+  4. Condition Node has a text field for writing condition.

+  4. Notification Node has status as "sent Succesfully","failed".

+  5. Notification Node has a text field for writing messages with status as dropdown.

+  6. Since Nodes can be added in two ways ie Drag/Drop or clicking the button, So if its through click event then they have to    fill  details and then node gets added and for Drag and drop its vice versa.